Holme Pierrepont National Watersports Centre: Accommodation

 The site has 54 refurbished en-suite bedrooms in the main Lakeside building, as well as a self-contained cottage called The Elms, which sleeps up to 11 people.
-The site also has an 18-acre campsite containing a mixture of grass and hard standing pitches, some available with electric hook up, 5 Tipi's (introduced in 2016) and 10 Camping Arches (insulated wooden huts for camping in).
+The site also has an 18-acre campsite containing a mixture of grass and hard standing pitches, some available with electric hook up, 5 tipis (introduced in 2016) and 10 camping arches (insulated wooden huts for camping in).

 Conferencing facilities

 The centre offers conference and meeting facilities and has four refurbished conference rooms, with the largest room catering for up to 150 people.

-Holme Pierrepont Country Park also offers team building activities alongside their conferencing packages.
+Holme Pierrepont Country Park offers team building activities alongside their conferencing packages.

-Courses

-The facilities provide a full range of award courses in: canoeing, kayaking, and raft guide training.

-A sports science and medicine centre, ran by the English Institute of Sport, is purpose built and is available for use by governing bodies for physiology, sports injury/rehabilitation and physiological testing.
+A sports science and medicine centre, ran by the English Institute of Sport, is available for use by governing bodies for physiology, sports injury/rehabilitation and physiological testing.

 Whitewater course

-The course is a focal point for English whitewater rafting and kayaking, often holding international events for slalom, freestyle and wild water racing.
+The course is a focal point for English whitewater rafting and kayaking, holding international events for slalom, freestyle and wild water racing.
 One hosted event is the National Student Rodeo, the largest freestyle kayaking event in the world.
 During this event the Centre received coverage in local news, and publications such as Canoe & Kayak UK magazine.